SpenceKonde/DxCore/megaavr/extras/Ref_Functions.md

 These are almost all preprocessor macros, not functions, but what they expand to is appropriate for the stated datatypes/ These are in many cases part of the standard API, but not all are.
 The concept of analog channel identifiers (eg, ADC_CH(0) = 0x80) is new in my cores, and gives an unambiguous way to represent an input by either pin or channel.
 Historically, this has been a mess on non-328p parts.
 Note that *digital I/O functions do not accept channel identifiers at this time on DxCore* - I am trying to train people away from that practice.

-As a reminder, we recommend getting in the habit of using PIN_Pxn notation rather than raw numbers - it makes your code more portable between modern AVR parts.
+As a reminder, we recommend getting in the habit of using PIN_Pxn notation rather than raw numbers - it makes your code more portable between modern AVR parts, makes it easier to refer to manufacturer documentation, and promotes the habit of using those names, which eliminate all ambiguity when referring to pins, for example in forum discussions, where people on

 ### `uint8_t digitalPinToPort(pin)`
 (standard) Returns the port that a pin belongs to - these are constants named PA, PB, PC, etc (not to be confused with PORTA, which is the port struct itself).
-These have numeric values of 0-6 for the existing poerrts, PA to PG.
+These have numeric values of 0-6 for the existing ports, PA to PG.

 ### `uint8_t digitalPinToBitPosition(pin)`
 (standard) Returns the bit position of a pin within a port, eg, `digitalPinToBitPosition(PIN_PA5)` will return 5.